AdamStuckert/Footloose_genome/Workbook.md

 ### Genome assembly

 We have gotten PacBio reads from Mt.
 Sinai.
 The data are from 3 SMRTcells of the PacBio Sequel II and are placed into a directory called `raw_PacBio_data/`.
 Data come in a `.bam.` format, and only the `subreads.bam` are good for genome assembly.
 The first task is to convert these `.bam` files into `.fasta` files for assembly.
 I have a small script setup to run a conversion from `.bam` to `.fasta.`.
-This is entitled `pbfasta.job`:
+This is entitled `pbsamtools.job`:

 ```#!/bin/bash
-#SBATCH --job-name=pacbio
+#SBATCH --job-name=pbsamtools
-#SBATCH --output=pacbio.log
+#SBATCH --output=pbsamtools.log
 #SBATCH --cpus-per-task=24
 #SBATCH --partition=macmanes,shared
 # echo commands to stdout